Camping out in Antarctica

-If you’re looking for an experience that truly breaks the mold of traditional cruise line activities then we’d like to introduce you to one of our most unique offerings – camping out under the Antarctic skies.
+If you’re looking for an experience that truly breaks the mold of traditional cruise activities, we’d like to introduce you to one of our most unique options: camping under the Antarctic skies.

 How does it work?